kojigardiner/ambilight-client/README.md

     Server timestamp
     LED RGB array - for ambilight, this will be TV data for audiobox, this will be images, animations, etc
-2. Clients ACK every received transaction
+2. (Optional) Clients ACK every received transaction ACK
-    ACK
     Sequence #
     Client timestamp